 More precise data for 1 (Box G-6) are not available, but it can be assumed that the proportion of leaf mass to total phytomass is more favourable in deciduous species than in sclerophylls.
 Regarding 2, the ratio is two times greater in the thin deciduous leaves than in the evergreen ones, and for 3, the measurements show that the intensity of photosynthesis in deciduous and evergreen leaves, calculated per unit leaf area, does not show great differences.
-As for 4, the evergreen leaf is obviously more favorable.
+As for 4, the evergreen leaf is obviously more favourable.
 Two points are thus in favour of the deciduous species and one point for the evergreen species.